MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ### Membership invariants

 - Consensus keys are reconstructed from ledger state at the snapshot timestamp.
+- Every commitment admitted into an aggregation belongs to a `ConsensusReady` signer at the snapshot timestamp, so each signer-mask index aligns exactly with the `ConsensusKeys` public-key list.
 - Certificate keys, consensus indexes, and proposal-time membership/maturity checks are reconstructed for the snapshot timestamp.
 Some network ingress methods first require the sender to be accepted or pledging in the node's current view, so message admission is not exclusively historical.
 - A stable quorum is greater than two thirds of the effective membership.
 - Genesis nodes are immediately ready; later accepted nodes pass a maturity delay.